 At Oxford Tutorial College, we offer A level students support for their subjects.
 This support comprises vocabulary development, studying support and writing development.
 Students work alongside the EAL teacher and their peers to complete assignments for their A-level subjects.
-Classes are grouped according to discipline (e.g. social sciences, humanities, science and mathematics), and EAL teachers liaise with subject tutors to ensure that these international students are getting the support they need to progress in their chosen subjects.
+Classes are usually grouped according to discipline (e.g. social sciences, humanities, science and mathematics), and EAL teachers liaise with subject tutors to ensure that these international students are getting the support they need to progress in their chosen subjects.

 ENGLISH FOR SPECIFIC PURPOSES (ESP)

 At our school, we also offer BTEC support for international students.
 Similar to EAP, students work with the EAL teacher and peers to complete assignments, which encompasses developing vocabulary and research skills in order to obtain an in-depth understanding about a company or concept.
 EAL tutors liaise with BTEC teachers in order to support these students further in their quest to obtain a high grade in each assignment.

 The Oxford Tutorial College Academic Preparation Programme (APP) has been designed to give international students the support they need to ensure they make progress in their course of study (e.g. GCSEs, A levels and BTEC).

 All students are initially assessed based on their placement test scores and on their IELTS scores.
 Then, progress is monitored throughout the year, and students who do not make sufficient progress are placed on a specialised programme to help them progress at a faster rate.

 IELTS lessons will be assessed through the official IELTS examinations.